 Every program I write is a user friendly program.
 I prioritize safety, effectiveness, and suitability to your unique situation.
 I know how life changes constantly -- that’s why I don’t sell a cookie-cutter program where “one size fits all".
 Because that’s not just how it works.

 Plus, each week I’ll see how your exercise form is progressing so I can give you feedback on how hard to push which exercises and which exercises need a bit more fine tuning before adding intensity.
 I’ve got your back.

 No, but you’ll film clips and send them to me of your exercises, should you feel comfortable doing so.
-The Total Fat Loss and Nutrition Coaching packages both come with a video chat.
+The Total Fat Loss and Nutrition Coaching packages both come with a 45 minute video chat each week.
 Exercise Coaching doesn't unless you request it (in which case the monthly price of the package goes up).
 For more info on adding coaching calls to a Coaching package scroll down to General Questions.

 However, the call was never intended to be at the gym, but in the privacy of your own home where I can give you any necessary instructions or physical demonstration for your next workout.